What student health benefits can I get?

-Again, being a student doesn’t give you access to free eye care, but you may be able to get a free sight test and NHS vouchers towards the cost of glasses and contact lenses via the NHS Low Income Scheme.
+Again, Student health benefits don't cover free eye care, but you may be able to get a free sight test and NHS vouchers towards the cost of glasses and contact lenses via the NHS Low Income Scheme.
 In Scotland, sight tests are free for everyone.

 If you have any specific eye problems or certain other conditions such as diabetes, you are entitled to free sight tests and vouchers.
 Find out if you qualify here.